Are baby sunglasses necessary?

 What to look for in baby sunglasses

-A pediatric ophthalmologist can help you find the best baby sunglasses for your child.
+A pediatric optometrist can recommend the best baby sunglasses for your child.
 They’ll tell you which sunglasses will properly protect your baby’s delicate eyes and skin and fit their smaller face.

 When shopping for baby sunglasses, consider the following:

-• Proper Fit: Babies tend to wiggle and pull at their clothing and sunglasses are no exception.
-To keep sunglasses on their face, look for a pair that will provide a snug fit — they should wrap around their face and over their ears.
+• Proper fit – Babies tend to wiggle and pull at their clothing, and sunglasses are no exception.
+To keep sunglasses on their face, look for a pair that will provide a snug fit.
 Make sure the sunglasses fully cover the skin around their eyes and on their cheeks.
-This not only protects their delicate skin, but prevents UV rays from sneaking in from the side.
+This not only protects their delicate skin but also prevents UV rays from sneaking in from the side.
 For babies, bigger sunglasses are generally better.

-• Polarized lenses: Your baby doesn’t necessarily need sunglasses with polarized lenses.
-However, they can be a good option for when you’re driving or if you’re out on the water, as they reduce the amount of glare from the sun’s rays bouncing off reflective surfaces (metal, water, snow, etc.).
+• Polarized lenses – Your baby doesn’t necessarily need sunglasses with polarized lenses.
+Polarized lenses can be a good option for when you’re driving or if you’re out on the water, as they reduce the amount of glare from the sun’s rays bouncing off reflective surfaces (metal, water, snow, etc.).
 If you choose to buy polarized lenses, make sure they provide 100% UV protection.

-• Lens color: Don’t let darker lenses trick you into thinking your baby eye’s will be better protected.
+• Lens color – Don’t let darker lenses trick you into thinking your baby’s eyes will be better protected.
 It’s the UV protection that’s important, no matter the shade or tint of the sunglasses.
-A medium lens is usually all your baby will need, but if you plan to be in very bright light, a darker lens can be helpful.

 SEE RELATED: Choosing the best sunglasses for kids